Adult Immunizations

 A shingles infection can be very serious, especially if you are older or have a compromised immune system.
 The National Advisory Committee on Immunization (NACI) recommends that Recombinant Zoster Vaccine should be offered to populations over 50 years of age without contraindications.

 If you are 50 years old or over, talk with your healthcare provider.
-This vaccine is publicly funded for those 60 years of age and older in PEI.
+This vaccine is publicly funded in pharmacies for those 50 years of age and older in PEI.

 Common Questions and Answers